I’m so, so tired of governments run by right wing authoritarian morons.

 Using public money to rent billboards blasting out his party propaganda wasn’t ham-fisted enough.
 Doug’s going to force private citizens to post his idiotic message on their own property, and woe to them if they refuse.

 In the Trump era, one tends to measure every outrage against the gold standard established by The Donald, and compared to, say, telling women of colour to go back where they came from (Detroit and the Bronx, it turns out), forcing businesses to post these stickers may seem like pretty small potatoes.
 Yet this abuse of power, designed to save Douggie’s bacon while helping the federal Conservatives beat Trudeau in the fall election, is a troubling sign of American-style right wing rot setting in.
-Governments may have every right to require businesses to display certain messages, when they’re relevant to the locale and articulate public policy, though I can’t cite any examples off the top of my head, but this isn’t public policy.
+Governments may have every right to require businesses to display certain messages, when they’re relevant to the locale, and merely articulate public policy – though I can’t cite any examples off the top of my head – but this isn’t public policy.
 It’s party politics, pure and simple, and Doug may as well be forcing people to put “Vote Conservative” signs on their front lawns.
 It’s bullying, undemocratic, and blatantly transgressive of important norms, and if there was any justice this sort of compelled political speech would be quashed by the Courts as a Charter violation.
 We’re supposed to be guaranteed freedom of expression, right?
 Forcing us to bark party propaganda like trained seals violates that guarantee, doesn’t it?
 The Courts should strike it down.
 They should nip this shit in the bud.

 Maybe they will, though maybe then Doug will invoke our Charter’s heinous “Notwithstanding” clause, as he threatened during his legislative bullying of Toronto City Council, while seeking revenge for how mean everybody was to brother Rob when he was Mayor.
 Sadly, he gets to do that.
 It might come with a political price, though.